Medical Marijuana Certification

 When will I receive my Missouri medical marijuana card?

 Within 30 days of application, if your application is approved.
-Usually within 5 days.
+Usually within 15 business days.

 What will take place at my first visit?

 Our physician will examine you, review medical records, assess your medical history, maintain your patient records and provide follow-up care as needed.

 You will need a photo ID and medical records stating your condition for which you are trying to enter the program.